microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/common_body_tags.md

 ## What you've learned

 We covered a lot of HTML in this section and learned how to create tables, make links, and embed images.
-These are just a couple of the many HTML tags that you need to know.
-Let's move on to another important feature of most web pages, the form.
-With web forms we can create surveys, contact forms, and comment boxes.
+These are just a few of the many HTML tags that you need to know.
+Let's move to another important feature of most web pages: the form.
+With web forms, we can create surveys, contact forms, and comment boxes.

 NEXT: [Forms](./forms.md)